corda/corda/docs/source/tutorial-cordapp.rst

 **Once an IOU has been submitted:**

-Assuming all went well, you should see some activity in NodeA's web-server terminal window:
+Assuming all went well, you should see some activity in PartyA's web-server terminal window:

 .. sourcecode:: none